Terms and Conditions

 - An entry may not contain images that have been manipulated digitally in violation of generally accepted professional photojournalistic standards.
 Photographers should review and adhere to the National Press Photographers Association's code of ethics with respect to image manipulation. https://nppa.org/nppa-code-ethics

 - NPPF, in its sole discretion, retains the right to disqualify any entry found to include manipulated images or situations.

 - NPPF, in its sole discretion, may exercise its right to rescind the entire award amount if the grantee is found to have manipulated images beyond what is professionally accepted as noted in the NPPA Code of Ethics.

 - All taxes and expenses are the responsibility of The du Cille Fellow.
 The Fellow must provide a U.S. Taxpayer Identification number upon acceptance of The du Cille Fellowship.

 - NPPF will pay $5,000 upon award of The du Cille Fellowship; the remainder of the funds will be provided as the project progresses.

 Q: How many categories can I enter and what's the limit of photos per category?

-A: Refer to the Preparing to Enter page.
-There are three possible categories, Singles, Picture Stories and Videos.
+A: There are three possible categories, Singles, Picture Stories and Videos.
 The Singles category and each Picture Story may have up to 20 images.
 Each portfolio may have up to 10 entries, which may any combination of Singles, Picture Stories and Videos.
 Videos should be links to Vimeo or YouTube such that judges will not have to go through advertisements to view your video.

-A. You may complete either one first.
-However, you are required to name a portfolio before you can start the application.
-The named portfolio may be edited after completing the application.
+A: You may work on either one first.
+However, you are required to complete the Personal Information form before starting a portfolio or beginning the application.
+Personal Information, Application and Portfolio may be edited up until the deadline.